aceawan/aceawan.github.io/README.md

-# My github hosted webpages
+# My finnish webpages

+- Search on different websites, dictionnaries on the [lookup page](./Finnish_Lookup.html).
+- See all the rules of consonant gradation on [one page](./consonant_gradation.html).

 The original author of the finnish lookup webpage is [@rwdsubi](https://github.com/rwdsubi).